UK’s May to seek united stand against Russia at EU summit

-BRUSSELS (AP) — British Prime Minister Theresa May will urge European Union leaders to unite and condemn Russia as leaders of the bloc’s 28 nations meet Thursday in Brussels.
+BRUSSELS (AP) — British Prime Minister Theresa May will urge European Union leaders to unite and condemn Russia as they meet Thursday in Brussels.

 May is seeking a strong statement against President Vladimir Putin after the poisoning of a former Russian double agent and his daughter in England.
-Britain blames Moscow for the nerve-agent attack, while Russia insists it’s not responsible.

-In the wake of the attack Britain has called Russia a growing threat to Western democracies.
+Britain blames Moscow for the nerve-agent attack and has called Russia a growing threat to Western democracies.

-EU foreign ministers expressed “unqualified solidarity” with Britain on Monday, but May is hoping for a more strongly worded statement that explicitly condemns Russia.
+On Monday, EU foreign ministers expressed “unqualified solidarity” with Britain, but May is hoping for a more strongly worded statement that explicitly condemns Russia.

 Most Read Nation & World Stories